-The Clearwater BioLogic system can handle any flow rate of water.
-It can treat sulfate concentrations of more than 1,000 mg/L. Most importantly, this system can reduce sulfate concentration to the 10 mg/L wild rice standard or even to zero if that is needed.
+The Clearwater BioLogic system can handle any flow rate of water and high sulfate concentrations.
+Most importantly for Minnesota, this system can reduce sulfate concentrations to meet the federal standards or even the Minnesota wild rice standard

 Can science settle the dispute over wild rice?
 Babbitt native says yes, by imitating natureMPR NEWS - by Elizabeth Dunbar - St. Paul - May 15, 2018